Snowflake-Labs/terraform-provider-snowflake/CREATING_ISSUES.md

 - Private Preview (PrPr)
 - Public Preview (PuPr)
 - Generally Available (GA)

-Currently, our main focus is on making the provider stable with the most stable GA features.
+Currently, our main focus is on making the provider stable with the most stable GA features, but please take a closer look at our recently updated [roadmap](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/ROADMAP.md#05052024-roadmap-overview) which describes our priorities for the next quarters.
-If you would like to see a preview feature in the provider, please place a request, but keep in mind that we will most likely take care of preview features after the first stable release (v1.0.0).
-Also, If any of the features recently went GA, they will most likely be addressed after v1.0.0 right with the preview ones.

 ### When will my bug report be fixed/released?
 Our team is checking daily incoming GitHub issues.
 The resolution depends on the complexity and the topic of a given issue, but the general rules are:
 - If the issue is easy enough, we tend to answer it immediately and provide fix depending on the issue and our current workload.
 - If the issue needs more insight, we tend to reproduce the issue usually in the matter of days and answer/fix it right away (also very dependent on our current workload).
 - If the issue is a part of the incoming topic on the [roadmap](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/ROADMAP.md), we postpone it to resolve it with the related tasks.

 The releases are usually happening once every two weeks, mostly done on Wednesday.

 ### How to migrate from version X to Y?